 A Wedding at Wood Lane Countryside Centre near Sheffield

-Back in 2013 Sam and Katie got in touch about their Wood Lane Countryside Centre Wedding.
+Back in 2013 Sam and Katie got in touch about me being their Wood Lane Countryside Centre wedding photographer.
 I remember receiving an e-mail from Katie where she told me that she’d read on my website that I was a big Time Team fan, and that I should prepare to have my dreams come true because she was an archaeologist at the University of Sheffield and that one of their wedding guests had been on Time Team as their Viking expert!
 Finally!
 My love of Time Team and shooting weddings had been brought together!

 Things continued to improve when we all met up before the wedding and discovered that Sam and I both had the same eclectic taste in music.
 There were definitely a couple of times when we got caught up in talking about bands and forgot that there was a wedding to chat about!
 It’s always a nice little plus when I find similar interests with my couples.